MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 # Conclusion

 In this blog, we showed that Radiomics analysis can be as useful in other areas as in medical domain.
-As an example, we showed how Radiomic features can be useful for classifyining tree bark images.
-We used PyRadiomics library to extract Radiomic features from our dataset.
-Although this library can only work with medical file formats, we showed how we can hack our way through by converting our jpeg images into NIfTI file format.
+As an example, we showed how Radiomic features can be useful for classifying tree bark images.
+We used PyRadiomics library to extract Radiomic features from Trunk12 dataset.
+Although this library can only work with medical image file formats, we showed how we can hack our way through by converting our jpeg images to NIfTI file format.
 We then trained multiple classifiers on the extracted Radiomic features and compared their performance.

 One topic that is important but not covered in this blog is feature selection.
-Many times, using ony a few features have more predictive capability than using all the extracted features.
-Although, this was not the case in the example in this blog, it is worth considering such feature selection methods before passing the Radiomic features to your classifier.
+Many times, using ony a few carefully selected features have more predictive capability than using all the extracted features.
+Although, using all the Radiomic feature resulted in the highest classification performance in the example in this blog, it is worth considering different feature selection methods instead of passing all the Radiomic features to your classifier.

 # Reference